 Following are steps to discover the GCP cluster.

-2. Once you click on 'Add ' button.
-It will display Cluster Add modal/dialog.
-There you need to provide cluster details to be discovered.
-Please check below screenshot for your reference.
+2. Once you click on the ‘Add’ button, a Cluster Add modal/dialog will be displayed.
+You need to provide the cluster details to be discovered.
+You can refer to the screenshot below for reference.

 Field NameField Description